Archangel354/MovieStage2-Experiment2/README.md

 # MovieStage2-Experiment2
+# You need to add you API KEY to 5 locations.
+3 in MainActivity and 2 in DetailActivity.
+It is at "YOUR API KEY GOES HERE
 #  this app allows the user to select 3 things in a spinner at the top of the screen:
 # 1) The 20 most popular movies on imdb website.
 2) The 20 highest rated movies on the imdb website.
 # and you can open your 3) personal favorite movies.
 This should start at with no movies in it.